WashingtonYandun/Nancy_Prototype/README.md

 -   **Computer Vision:** Utilize advanced computer vision techniques to create a visually immersive learning environment, making complex concepts more accessible.

--   **Personalized Learning:** Benefit from AI algorithms that analyze user interactions and adapt content delivery, ensuring a customized learning path for each user.
+-   **Personalized Learning:** Benefit from AI algorithms that analyze user interactions and adapt content delivery, ensuring a customized learning path for each user based on his or her emotional interaction with the content.

 # Technologies: